 - New student orientation: Prior to enrollment, incoming students are provided with checklists and technology activation information, as well as a self-guided and self-paced online course to help get them started at the Middlebury Institute.
 They also attend a week of activities with opportunities to focus on career-readiness and maximizing time at the Institute to achieve professional goals.
-This mandatory for all new students. - International students: Resources for international students are highlighted earlier in this catalog under International Student Information in the Admission section. - Veterans: The Middlebury Institute values the contributions of veterans and their dependents to our campus community and provides advising, support, and resources. - Families: Information for parents to help them find the right school, child care, pediatrician, and fun activities for their family. - Health and wellness: 24/7 access to urgent and non-urgent medical and mental health care is provided.
+This is mandatory for all new students. - International students: Resources for international students are highlighted earlier in this catalog under International Student Information in the Admission section. - Veterans: The Middlebury Institute values the contributions of veterans and their dependents to our campus community and provides advising, support, and resources. - Families: Information for parents to help them find the right school, child care, pediatrician, and fun activities for their family. - Health and wellness: 24/7 access to urgent and non-urgent medical and mental health care is provided.
 We also provide students with emergency contact information, health insurance guides, disability services, and access to classes (yoga, mindfulness, stretching, flexibility, fitness, and more). - Campus Housing: Middlebury-owned student housing is available at 787 Munras Avenue.
 This fully-furnished, accessible residence has 85 single, double, and triple rooms with shared cooking, dining, and collaboration spaces, as well as parking.
 All utilities are included.
+Costs are as follows for the academic Year 2023-2024: - Fall Semester (arrival/night of August 25 or after departure day of December 17, 2023)

+Single: \$6,552 Double: \$5,431 Triple: \$4,938

-Costs are as follows for the academic Year 2022-2023, - Single room \$6,300/semester - Double room \$5,222/semester (per person) - Triple room \$4,748/semester (per person) - Off-campus housing: We also offer webinars and guides for off-campus housing, including addressing landlord concerns, finding accommodation, Monterey peninsula neighborhood information, avoiding scams, utilities information, and more.
-Below are some average monthly costs of living in Monterey County (Monterey, Pacific Grove, Seaside, and Marina)-note that rentals that accept pets may have additional fees and/or an increase in the monthly rent. - Room in a home: \$500-\$950 - Studio: \$1,000-\$1,595 - 1-bedroom: \$1,200-\$1,850 - 2-bedroom: \$1,510-\$2,650 - 3-bedroom: \$2,350-\$3,795 - Student Council: The Student Council meets regularly to foster a multicultural environment conducive to meeting the needs of our community.
+- Off-campus housing: We also offer webinars and guides for off-campus housing, including addressing landlord concerns, finding accommodation, Monterey peninsula neighborhood information, avoiding scams, utilities information, and more. - Student Council: The Student Council meets regularly to foster a multicultural environment conducive to meeting the needs of our community.
 The council serves as the governing body for all students enrolled at the Institute and acts as a voice for the student body in communication with faculty and staff.
 The council is composed of students from all degree programs, and they sponsor various educational and social activities.
 Student council also provides professional development funding for participation in conferences, networking events, and competitions. - Student clubs and organizations: Students can start or continue clubs/organizations in any social or professional interest area.
-Clubs/organizations host events, invite speakers/trainers, and provide relevant information/guides to the community.

-- Student discounts: Students with valid Middlebury Institute IDs can find all kinds of community discounts throughout Monterey County and reserve, check out, and/or purchase equipment and passes at the Office of Student Services. - Policies: The Middlebury Institute maintains several student policies and procedures to help promote and maintain a campus environment that is safe and inclusive, and where we treat one another with respect.
-Policies on student rights, including the procedure for addressing student grievances: Policy and Standards Manual, Section A.6. - Democracy initiatives: The Office of Student Services' mobilizes the Institute community to be active participants in our democracy.
-Nonpartisan resources are shared on a webpage about ways to engage in civic life, from voting to campaign involvement and activism. - Questions: all questions pertaining to student life can be sent to Office of Student Services 440 Van Buren Street Monterey, CA 93940 831-647-4128 student.services@middlebury.edu
+Clubs/organizations host events, invite speakers/trainers, and provide relevant information/guides to the community. - Student discounts: Students with valid Middlebury Institute IDs can find all kinds of community discounts throughout Monterey County and reserve, check out, and/or purchase equipment and passes at the Office of Student Services. - Policies: The Middlebury Institute maintains several student policies and procedures to help promote and maintain a campus environment that is safe and inclusive, and where we treat one another with respect.
+Policies on student rights, including the procedure for addressing student grievances: Policy and Standards Manual, Section A.6.

+- Democracy initiatives: The Office of Student Services' mobilizes the Institute community to be active participants in our democracy.
+Nonpartisan resources are shared on a webpage about ways to engage in civic life, from voting to campaign involvement and activism.

+- Questions: all questions pertaining to student life can be sent to Office of Student Services

+440 Van Buren Street

+Monterey, CA 93940

+831-647-4128

+student.services@middlebury.edu